 What I love most about them (aside from the fact that they are absolutely divineeeee dunked in a hot cup of chai) is that they’re not overly sweet.
 They have just the right amount of sugar to balance out the amazing spiciness that should definitely be present in a gingerbread cookie.

 Matt, who apparently had never had a gingerbread cookie (?!?!), said the spice was subtle at first, but then it hits you with just the right amount of zing.

 …with a smile.

 Merry Christmas, friends!

-- 2 and ½ to 3 cups all purpose flour (measured properly)
+- 2 and 1/2 to 3 cups all purpose flour be sure to measure properly

 - 2 Tablespoons vegetable shortening